-I’ve seen experts suggest darker roast coffee types as the brewing process eliminates the acidity of the beans, but also because it rewards you with a richer flavor and all its subltle notes than light roast (chocolate, cocoa, smoky aroma…).
+I’ve seen experts suggest darker roast coffee types as the brewing process eliminates the acidity of the beans, but also because it rewards you with a richer flavor and all its subtle notes than light roast (chocolate, cocoa, smoky aroma…).

 You won’t know it until you try it.
 Keep in mind though that lighter roasts need longer extraction time than dark roasts.
 If you’re impatient and 20 hours of brewing time is too much, go for a dark roast!

-Cold brew coffee to water ratio
+Cold-brew coffee to water ratio

 There’ a general rule of coffee to water ratio 1:5.
 That means you get a solid concentrate that you can easily mix with whatever your cup desires: milk, water, or experiment with delicious cold brew recipes for more ideas.
 In other words, that’s one cup of coffee to 5 cups of water.

-You can dilute cold-brew coffee in 1:1 or 1:2 ratio with any other liquids that you like.
+You can dilute cold-brew coffee concentrate in 1:1 or 1:2 ratio with any other liquids that you like.
 You can also use cold brew to make easy coffee cocktails this summer and impress your coffee lovers!

-You can reduce or increase the amount of cold brew ratio grams per batch; it all depends on what you want to achieve.
+Feel free to reduce or increase the amount of cold brew ratio grams per batch; it all depends on what you want to achieve.

 Decaf cold brew: yes, it exists

 Yes, there is decaf cold brew coffee.
 If for some reason, you want/ have to avoid normal coffee, you can opt-in for decaf cold brew and enjoy your cold beverage without feeling guilty.

 The process of making it is the same as with the classic cold brew except that you change your coffee for decaf.
 Two of the current best options for decaf are the following: